BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Diagonalization of the mean-field Green's function Eq. ( )

 \section{Diagonalization of the mean-field Green's function Eq. (\ref{eq:nG})}

 Apply $T$ onto $G^{-1}$ (Eq. \ref{eq:nG}), we have

-We regard the off-diagonal elements as perturbation because we only seek the solution around the BCS wave function ($T$ transform).
+We drop all the $k$ subscripts in the rest of this section because matrices in this section are decoupled in momentum and we only deal with one particular momentum $\vk$ a time.
+The off-diagonal elements in the above matrix is regarded as perturbation because we only seek the solution around the BCS wave function ($T$ transformation).
 We need to find a unitary transformation $L$ to diagonalize this matrix.
-We drops all the $k$ subscripts in this section because matrices in this section are decoupled in momentum and we only deal with one particular momentum $\vk$ a time.
 We notice that the first term is proportional to an identity matrix and does not change by unitary transformation, we only need to concentrate on the second term.
 We rescale all elements with $E_{\vk}$ for simplicity in the following of this section.

 And the second term in r.h.s. of Eq. \ref{eq:pathInt2:G2} is

 The secular equation of $R$ is ($\abs{x\,I-R}=0$)